teambit/docs/docs/sourcing-components.md

 Bit lets developers import component's source code to a consumer project.

-With Bit, we can develop components from any repository.
-Local modifications can be either contributed back or kept in the repository.
-Bit's distributed model preserved a single source of truth across all repositories.
+With Bit, you can develop components from any repository.
+Inside the importing project, you can change the component.

-> **Note**
->
-> The project’s SCM should track imported components.
+If a component was changed locally, you can either keep the changes locally or send them back to the component's collection.
+This depends on the organization's structure and the privileges developers have to change components.

+> If a component was changed locally for internal use, it is recommended to commit the component's source code to the project’s SCM.

 ### Importing component's source code